Six steps to shared solar

 And in addition to lower energy bills, other benefits include lowering your CO2 output and a property value uplift of $75,000 per unit on average.

-More on the financial side of the shared solar system can be found in the section below called ‘Decide How to Finance the Project’.
-[Step 5 - Decide How to Finance the Project]
+More on the financial side of the shared solar system can be found in Step 5 below - ‘Decide How to Finance the Project’.

 “I don’t own the roof, so I can’t access solar”